 In general, the ranking difference is not significant, but it exists.

 Attackers can hack the site, create spam pages, generate a huge number of fake links.
 Google likes to penalize hacked resources.

 Until you find the affected page and eliminate the threat, the PS will have time to lower the site’s rating.
 The consequences of hacking can be irreparable, up to malware infection and blacklisting of the site.

 Before choosing a hosting company, make sure that they have the appropriate security technologies and will help you remove malware.

 An example of such technologies is the SiteLock malware detector, which continuously monitors a website, finds vulnerabilities and responds to attacks.

 5. HTTPS/SSL support

 The transition to the SSL security protocol is becoming a new Google ranking factor, which is officially confirmed.
-Although this is a minor element of SEO today, the role of HTTPS/SSL may increase significantly in the future.
+Although this is a minor element of SEO today, the role of SSL Certificate may increase significantly in the future.

 Looking to migrate from HTTP to HTTPS?
 Talk to your hosting company about getting TSL/SSL certificates.
 This is an important factor for tomorrow.